gradio-app/gradio/guides/09_other-tutorials/using-gradio-in-other-programming-languages.md

 demo.launch()
 ```

-Here, when a user uploads an image, the Python code saves it to `input.png`, calls the Rust binary (`sepia`) to process the image, and returns the sepia-filtered output to Gradio.
+Here, when a user uploads an image and clicks submit, Gradio calls the Rust binary (`sepia`) to process the image, and returns the sepia-filtered output to Gradio.

 This setup showcases how you can integrate performance-critical or specialized code written in Rust into a Gradio interface.